Channel Estimation for Rydberg Atomic Quantum Receivers: Unrolled Phase Retrieval from Holographic Snapshots

 \section{Abstract}

-The advent of Rydberg atomic quantum receivers (RAQRs) offers a new solution for the evolution of wireless transceiver architecture, promising unprecedented sensitivity and immunity to thermal noise.
-However, RAQRs introduce a unique non-linear signal model based on biased phase retrieval, which complicates fundamental channel estimation tasks.
-Traditional iterative algorithms often struggle in low signal-to-noise regimes and fail to capture complex and non-ideal system characteristics.
-To address this, we propose a novel model-driven deep learning framework for channel estimation in RAQRs.
-Specifically, we propose a Transformer-based unrolling architecture, termed URformer, which is derived by unrolling a stabilized variant of the expectation-maximization Gerchberg-Saxton (EM-GS) algorithm.
-Specifically, each layer of the proposed URformer incorporates three trainable modules: 1) a learnable filter implemented by a neural network that replaces the fixed Bessel function ratio in the classic EM-GS algorithm; 2) a trainable gating mechanism that adaptively combines classic and model-based updates to ensure training stability; and 3) a efficient channel Transformer block that learns to correct residual errors by capturing non-local dependencies across the channel matrix.
+A model-driven deep learning framework is proposed for channel estimation in Rydberg atomic quantum receivers (RAQRs) based on the measurement of holographic snapshots.
+Specifically, we develop a Transformer-based unrolling architecture, termed URformer, to solve the non-linear biased phase retrieval problem, which is derived by unrolling a stabilized variant of the expectation-maximization Gerchberg-Saxton (EM-GS) algorithm.
+Each layer of the proposed URformer incorporates three trainable modules: 1) a learnable filter network that replaces the fixed Bessel kernel in the classic EM-GS algorithm; 2) a trainable gating mechanism that adaptively combines classic updates to ensure training stability; and 3) an efficient channel Transformer module that learns to correct residual errors by capturing non-local channel dependencies.
 Numerical results demonstrate that the proposed URformer significantly outperforms classic iterative algorithms and conventional black-box neural networks with less pilot overhead.